This is the multi-page printable view of this section. Click here to print.

 Blueprint Overview

-| Category | Detailed Description | Remarks |
+| Category | Detailed description | Remarks |

 |---|---|---|

-| Hello World | When the function is called, it responds with Hello Serverless World! | |
+| Hello World | When the function is invoked, it responds with Hello Serverless World! | |

-| Execution after timeout | Outputs code that should be executed after the function call time has exceeded, but does not execute. | PHP, Python not supported |
+| Execution after timeout | It outputs code that should run after the function call timeout but does not execute. | PHP, Python not supported |

-| HTTP request body | Parses the request body. | PHP not supported |
+| HTTP request body | Parse the request body. | PHP not supported |

-| Send HTTP requests | Send HTTP requests from Cloud functions. | PHP not supported |
+| Send HTTP requests | The Cloud function sends an HTTP request. | PHP not supported |

-| Print logs | Outputs the user’s Samsung Cloud Platform Console Request to the log. | PHP not supported |
+| Print logs | Logs the user’s Samsung Cloud Platform Console request. | PHP not supported |

 | Throw a custom error | Enter the error logic directly to handle the error. | |

-| Using Environment Variable | Configure environment variables within the Cloud function and execute. |
+| Using Environment Variable | Configure environment variables within the Cloud function and execute it. |

 Hello World

-Hello World Setting
+Hello World Setup

-Function list page, click the resource to be called via URL.
-Navigate to the Function detail page.
+Function List page, click the resource to be called via URL.
+You will be taken to the Function Detail page.

 - Node.js source codeColor mode

-exports.handleRequest = async function (params) { /** * @description User writing area (Function details) */ const response = { statusCode: 200, body: JSON.stringify('Hello Serverless World!'), };" return response; };exports.handleRequest = async function (params) { /** * @description User writing area (Function details) */ const response = { statusCode: 200, body: JSON.stringify('Hello Serverless World!'), };" return response; };Hello World - Node.js source code - Python source codeColor mode
+exports.handleRequest = async function (params) { /** * @description User writing area (Function details) */ const response = { statusCode: 200, body: JSON.stringify('Hello Serverless World!'), }; return response; };exports.handleRequest = async function (params) { /** * @description User writing area (Function details) */ const response = { statusCode: 200, body: JSON.stringify('Hello Serverless World!'), }; return response; };Hello World - Node.js source code - Python source codeColor mode

 import json def handle_request(params): # User writing area (Function details) return { 'statusCode': 200, 'body': json.dumps('Hello Serverless World!') }import json def handle_request(params): # User writing area (Function details) return { 'statusCode': 200, 'body': json.dumps('Hello Serverless World!') }Hello World - Python source code - PHP source codeColor mode